Shotgun assembly of labeled graphs

 The problem considered here is most closely related to the famous \emph{reconstruction conjecture} in combinatorics \cite{Kelly1957} \cite{Harary1974} which can be stated as follows: a graph $G$ on at least $3$ vertices is uniquely determined by the multi-set of all vertex-deleted subgraphs of $G$.
 Here a vertex deleted subgraph of $G$ is a graph induced on all the vertices of $G$ but one.
-In this paper we are interested in reconstructing (labeled) graphs from seemingly less information: given the graph we assume that we are given all (labeled) radius $r$ neighborhoods in the graph.
+In this paper we are interested in reconstructing graphs with labels from seemingly less information: given the graph we assume that we are given all $r$-neighborhoods in the graph.
 While the information is more localized, we make the additional assumption that either the graph structure or the labels are random.
-This makes the problem easier in comparison to the reconstruction conjecture.
-Indeed we show that for some popular random graphs models reconstruction is possible from relatively small neighborhoods.
+As is frequently the case in such settings, randomness makes the problem easier.
+Indeed, we show that for some popular random graphs models, reconstruction is possible from relatively small neighborhoods.

 The graph shotgun problem is also related to the graph isomorphism problem \cite{babai1980}.
 It is a famous open problem to determine the complexity of graph isomorphism.
-In fact, one may consider a variant of the graph isomorphism problem in our setup: given the neighborhoods of two samples of a generative model, determine if the samples are identical, or are drawn independently.
+In fact, one may consider a variant of the graph isomorphism problem in our setup: given the neighborhoods of two samples drawn from the same generative model, such that the samples were generated either independently or identically, can it feasibly be determined which method of sample generation was used?
 Part of the difficulty of the problem in this setup is that it may be required to determine if two neighborhoods are isomorphic or not.
 While we leave the question of graph isomorphism for randomly generated graphs for future work, we note that some of the techniques used for the classical graph isomorphism problem are related to our results.
 In particular our techniques for studying dense random graphs in Section~\ref{secdenseER} resemble some of the algorithms suggested for graph isomorphisms for some subclasses of graphs~\cite{Cai1992}.

-We also note that the question of whether an infinite graph is determined by some collection of its finite subgraphs has been studied in the context of unimodular and transitive infinite graphs \cite{Aldous2007} \cite{Frisch2014}.
+We also note that the question of whether an infinite graph is determined by some collection of its finite subgraphs has been studied in the context of unimodular and transitive infinite graphs \cite{Aldous2007} \cite{Frisch2016}.